Medically reviewed by Drugs.com. Last updated on Jun 4, 2020.

 Hypersensitivity to acamprosate or any component of the formulation; severe renal impairment (CrCl ≤30 mL/minute)

-Alcohol abstinence: Oral: 666 mg 3 times daily (a lower dose may be effective in some patients).
+Alcohol use disorder: Oral: 666 mg 3 times daily; lower doses (eg, 666 mg 2 times daily) may be considered in patients weighing <60 kg (Rösner 2010; WFSBP [Soyka 2017]).
 Note: Treatment should be initiated as soon as possible following the period of alcohol withdrawal when the patient has achieved abstinence and should be maintained if patient relapses.

 Refer to adult dosing.